TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 However sometimes, extensions are not available in the *TYPO3 Extension Repository (TER)*.
-Therefore a distribution can act as its own extension repository.
+Therefore, a distribution can act as its own extension repository.
 Add unpacked extensions to :file:`Initialisation/Extensions/` to provide dependencies.
 Your main extension has to be dependent on these extension as normal dependencies in :file:`ext_emconf.php`.